Student Fellowships & Opportunities

 Matching Funds for External Fellowships

 External fellowships represent important opportunities to increase graduate student support and provide valuable professional development.
-The Graduate Studies office has announce a new policy on matching commitments for external graduate fellowships available on the Graduate Studies policy page.
+The Graduate Studies office has announced a new policy on matching commitments for external graduate fellowships available on the Graduate Studies Fellowships Page.

 This new policy significantly expands the number of external fellowships for which Graduate Studies will provide matching commitments.
 Our goal is to stimulate students to apply for fellowships and to encourage programs to work with their students to develop competitive applications.
 At the same time, we hope to simplify the process by which Graduate Studies provides matching funds.